menu

 Overview

 Fleming is a tiny town located in the state of Colorado.
 With a population of 422 people and just one neighborhood, Fleming is the 214th largest community in Colorado.
-Much of the housing stock in Fleming was built prior to World War II, making it one of the older and more historic towns in the country.
+Fleming has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce